skadistats/clarity-examples/README.md

 It outputs the score table at the end of the game, almost as complete as dotabuff.
 It could be improved since it iterates over the complete replay to get to the end of the game, which takes a while.
-You can find it under `skadistats.clarity.examples.matchend.Main.java`.
+You can find it under [skadistats.clarity.examples.matchend.Main.java](https://github.com/skadistats/clarity-examples/blob/2.0-dev/src/main/java/skadistats/clarity/examples/matchend/Main.java).
 After building it from the project root with

 	mvn -P matchend package